Man who filmed Arbery shooting video charged in his slaying

 Bryan’s attorney, Kevin Gough, did not immediately return a phone message Thursday.
 He has previously insisted Bryan played no role in Arbery’s death.

-“Roddie Bryan is not now, and has never been, more than a witness to the shooting,” Gough said in a statement on the case Monday.
+“Roddie Bryan is not now, and has never been, more than a witness to the shooting,” Gough said in a statement on Monday.
 “He is not a vigilante.
 Roddie did not participate in the horrific killing of this young man.
 Mr. Bryan has committed no crime, and bears no criminal responsibility in the death of Ahmaud Arbery.”

 Meanwhile, attorneys for Arbery’s parents cheered the news of Bryan’s arrest.